 This is an amazing discovery that helps us to better understand the universe and our place in it.
 This massive cloud of water is so old and so large that it is almost unimaginable.
 It is fascinating to think about what this means for the history of the universe and the role that water has played in it.

-See also Facts about cj walker?
+See also Facts about colleges and universities?

 Though clouds may not be alive in the traditional sense, they still need time to rest.
 Just like living creatures, clouds can get tired from all the work they do.
 When a cloud needs a break, it’ll take a nap.